By Fergus Ogilvy

 On the bottom side of the base plate, machined, right-angle channels are visible.
 These introduce a source of boost pressure to four machined grooves on the throttle shafts.
 This innovation seals the shafts and prevents pressure escaping from the carburetor.
 For security, screw-in vacuum fittings replace the common pressed-in types.

-Other interesting properties of these carburetors introduced by Demon over a decade ago are easily recognizable.
+Other interesting properties of these carburetors introduced by Demon in the late nineteen-nineties are easily recognizable.
 These include billet metering blocks and base plate with the distinctive Idle-Eze air valve as well as replaceable air bleeds, and idle-feed restrictors.
 To prevent galling in the bores of the aluminum base plates, the throttle plates are mounted on Teflon-coated throttle shafts.

-Introduced at the end of 2013, their part numbers are as follows:
+Introduced in late 2013, their part numbers are as follows:

 For further information contact: